NVIDIA/deepops/README.md

 ```sh
 ipmitool -I lanplus -U <username> -P <password> -H <DGX BMC IP> raw 0x00 0x08 0x03 0x08
 ```

+> Note: The default IPMI username and password is `qct.admin`

 Set the DGX to boot from the first disk, using EFI, and to persist the setting: